Pacaembu Stadium

-The stadium is named after Paulo Machado de Carvalho.
-He was the 1958 FIFA World Cup Brazilian delegation chief, the founder of Rede Record, one of the largest television networks in Brazil and was known as "Marechal da Vitória" (Marshal of Victory).

 Pacaembu is frequently used to host home matches of the Big 4 football clubs of the State of São Paulo, of which Corinthians, Palmeiras and São Paulo are based in the capital city itself, and only Santos is based in a different city.
 This occurs when the clubs must cede their own stadiums for concerts, or when reforms are being made.
 In the case of Santos, Pacaembu is also used when the club requires a site with a higher seating capacity for a particular match, given the low capacity of their own stadium.

+The stadium was listed by the São Paulo state Council for the Defense of Historical, Archaeological, Artistic and Tourist Heritage (CONDEPHAAT) in 1998 due to its Art Deco style, characteristic of the period in which it was built.

 History

 The first match ever played at Pacaembu Stadium took place on 27 April 1940, when Palestra Itália (now known as SE Palmeiras) defeated Coritiba, 6-2.
 The first goal in the stadium was scored by Coritiba's Zequinha.
 Later that day, Corinthians beat Atlético Mineiro 4–2 on the same ground.
 Both matches were part of the Taça Cidade de São Paulo competition.

 On 4 May 1940, the Taça Cidade de São Paulo Final was played at Pacaembu Stadium.
 Palestra Itália beat Corinthians 2–1, becoming the first club to win a competition at the stadium.

 The stadium's attendance record currently stands at 71,281, set on 24 May 1942, when Corinthians and São Paulo drew 3–3.

 On 20 September 1942, Palmeiras played its first match after changing its name from Palestra Itália.
 Palmeiras beat São Paulo 3–1, winning that year's Campeonato Paulista.

 In 1945, São Paulo beat Jabaquara 12–1 at Pacaembu Stadium.
 This remains the highest-scoring match in the stadium's history.

 In 2005, the stadium served as the first "Pit Stop" of The Amazing Race 9.

 On 11 May 2007, Pope Benedict XVI met with the youth of Brazil at the stadium as a part of his Apostolic Journey to Brazil on the occasion of the Fifth General Conference of the Bishops of Latin America and the Caribbean.

 Until the opening of Arena Corinthians in 2014, Corinthians played most of their home matches at Pacaembu, since their original stadium did not meet the requirements for hosting official football matches.

 Between July 2010 and November 2014, the stadium was the temporary home ground of Palmeiras while Allianz Parque was under construction.

+On 27 January 2025, the stadium reopened to the public after a 40 month renovation.
+The most notable change to the stadium was with the demolition of the south stand, with a five-story building constructed in its place.